Home organizing boils down to regularly doing three things:

-In a very organized fashion, let's go over each one in turn.
+Now in a very organized fashion, let's go over each one in turn.

 It's so much easier to find things if they are in groups, not spread out all over the house.
 At least you'll know the general location to start looking for something.

 I know one woman who keeps some food in her kitchen, more in her coat closet, and still more in the basement.
-When she's looking for a box of rice, she has to search in three places!
+When she's looking for a box of rice, she has to search in three places.

-Instead, put all food in one area of your kitchen, pots and pans in one cabinet, towels in one closet, and all luggage together - you get the idea!
+Instead, put all food in one area of your kitchen, pots, and pans in one cabinet, towels in one closet, and all luggage together - you get the idea!

 Often, the reason things can't be found or are found but then aren't put away in the right place is that they are in the wrong place to begin with.
 Offensive home organizing can correct this.

-If an item (say, a toilet cleaner) was where it was needed (say, by the toilet in a bathroom cabinet) it would be easy to know where to find it.
+If an item (say, a toilet cleaner) were where it was needed (say, by the toilet in a bathroom cabinet) it would be easy to know where to find it.
 But if the toilet cleaner is stored underneath the kitchen sink with other household cleaners, it's easy to forget its location because it's not logical.

 If things aren't located logically, you will forget where you put them.
-Your kids, bless their sweet little hearts, will surely blame it on your age.
+Your kids, bless their sweet little hearts, will inevitably blame it on your age.
 And who needs them to bring that up again!

 A challenge can arise when you have one item that is used in several locations.
 The solution?
 Buy two, three, or four of them.

-If you only have one pair of scissors and it's stored in the sewing basket in the upstairs closet, kids have to go get it for each art project and then walk back upstairs to return it.
+If you only have one pair of scissors and it's stored in the sewing basket in the upstairs closet, kids have to get it for each art project and then walk back upstairs to return it.
 Oh, sure, that will happen!

 The scissors will never be returned.
 If you frequently use scissors in every room of the house, consider buying a pair of scissors for every room in the house.
-Such a purchase is well worth the expense if it saves you hours of time looking for the *##!! scissors.
+Such a purchase is well worth the expense if it saves you hours looking for the *##!! scissors.
 Time is money.

 If your favorite spatula is thrown in a drawer with 23 other kitchen utensils, move it onto the counter, right next to the stove, perhaps in a pretty crock.
-(And resist the temptation to move the other 23 less-useful tools along with it!)

 If things aren't located conveniently, you aren't going to return them to their proper resting places, and neither will the kids.
 It's just too inconvenient.